Flower power to the rescue for your Dog!

 As a pet owner, animal behavior consultant, breeder, dog trainer, dog sports competitor, or dog rescue professional, flower healing essences can make living and working with the dogs in your life less stressful, safer, and more enjoyable - for them and for you!

-At Doghasallergies.com we recommend Only Natural flower essences and spirit essences.
-Here you will find a range of 38 different essences specially prepared for treating emotional and physical ailments of dogs.
+At Doghasallergies.com we are a great fan of Flower Essences essences.
+Soon we will be posting links to a range of 38 different essences specially prepared for treating emotional and physical ailments of dogs.
 All with comprehensive accompanying information with regard to description, country of origin, ingredients and instructions for use.

 Bach's Rescue Remedy